Jake Guentzel Game Preview: Penguins vs. Flyers

 Guentzel Season Stats Insights

-- In six of 22 games this year, Guentzel has scored a goal, and he has one game with multiple goals.
+- Guentzel has scored a goal in a game seven times this year over 23 games played, with multiple goals in two of those contests.

-- Guentzel has a point in 18 games this year (out of 22), including multiple points four times.
+- In 19 of 23 games this season, Guentzel has registered a point, and five of those games included multiple points.

-- Guentzel has an assist in 15 of 22 games this year, with multiple assists on three occasions.
+- In 15 of 23 games this season, Guentzel has registered an assist, and in three of those matches recorded two or more.

-- Guentzel's odds on his points prop carry an implied probability of 37% that he goes over.
+- Guentzel's odds on his points prop carry an implied probability of 37.7% that he hits the over.

-- Given his moneyline odds, Guentzel has an implied probability of 54.5% of going over his assist prop bet.
+- Guentzel has an implied probability of 53.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.